Australian Smartphone Market 1H24 – sales driven by the end of 3G and AI

 This has seen users hold onto their phones longer, knowing they still have some upgradeability as time passes.

 We are also in a deep economic funk.
-It is no longer necessary to incur additional costs to upgrade as often.
+Lack of access to loans and a general cash shortage slows the upgrade process.
 Phone build quality and features like OPPO’s SoC Fluidity guarantee and 1600 full battery recharge cycles (most only use 500-cycle batteries) make it easy to get longer battery life.

 Foldable and Flip